ayanmukhopadhyay/ayanmukhopadhyay.github.io/_pages/about.md

   - /about.html
 ---

 I am a research scientist at Vanderbilt University, USA.
 My research interests include multi-agent systems, robust machine learning, and decision-making under uncertainty.
+I am honored to be one of Google AI's Impact Scholars for Social Good.

 Prior to this, I was a Post-Doctoral Research Fellow at the Stanford Intelligent Systems Lab at Stanford University, USA, working under [Prof. Mykel Kochenderfer](https://engineering.stanford.edu/people/mykel-kochenderfer).
 I was <b>awarded the 2019 CARS post-doctoral fellowship</b> by the [Center of Automotive Research at Stanford (CARS)](https://cars.stanford.edu/).
 Before joining Stanford, I was a PhD student at Vanderbilt University's Computational Economics Research Lab under [Prof. Eugene Vorobeychik](https://vorobeychik.com/).
 My thesis was <b>nominated for the Victor Lesser Distinguished Dissertation Award 2020</b>.

 I am particularly intersted in applying AI to real-world problems, especially ones that have societal impacts.
 Much of my disseration focussed on using AI to aid proactive emergency response.
 My current work focusses on designing decentralized decision-making systems for emergency response, understanding how crowdsourced reports can be used to infer emergency scenarios, and trying to understand how to tackle wildfires and heatwaves.
-Last quarter, I was one of the mentors for [Stanford's CS+Social Good Impact Lab](https://cs4good.com/), helping undergraduate students use AI for social good.
-I was also one of the members of Stanford's energy committee, working on using predictive models to understand energy needs on campus.
+At Stanford, I was one of the mentors for [Stanford's CS+Social Good Impact Lab](https://cs4good.com/), helping undergraduate students use AI for social good.

-If you are interested in any of these research areas, feel free to reach out.
+If you are interested in any of these research areas or want to explore AI for social good, feel free to reach out.
 I am happy to chat, learn, help, and collaborate!

 <br>

 <b>Updates</b>

 <ul>
+    <li> Our work on learning incident prediction models from sparse data for emergency response has been accepted to IEEE SmartComp 2021.
+See the paper <a href="https://arxiv.org/abs/2106.08307">here</a></li>.
-    <li> I am happy to named one of Google AI's Impact Scholars for the social good program!
+    <li> I am excited to named one of Google AI's Impact Scholars for the social good program!
 Excited to work with Helpmum, based out of Nigeria, to create data-driven methods for vaccine delivery.
     <li>Our work on Energy and Emission Prediction for Mixed-Vehicle Transit Fleets Using Multi-Taskand Inductive Transfer Learning has been accepted at ECML 2021.</li>
     <li>I gave a talk at the Los Alamos National Lab's Seminar Series on "Multi-Agent Systems for Emergency Response."
 See the slides <a href="https://ayanmukhopadhyay.github.io/files/talks/MultiAgentEmergency.pdf">here</a>.</li>
     <li>I am co-organizing the <a href="https://cpsiotdata.github.io/">Workshop on Data-Driven and Intelligent Cyber-Physical Systems (DI-CPS)</a> at ACM CPS Week.</li>